 Cool, but McCartney wouldn’t have seen Hendrix until late September 1966 at the earliest, which is when Jimi moved from New York to London.
 Hendrix did some gigs right away before the Experience formed, but my guess is Paul didn’t see him until at least a little later than September.
 “Paperback Writer,” however, was recorded quite a bit earlier, on April 13 and 14, 1966, during the Revolver sessions.
 “Taxman” was recorded about a week later.
 Either he wouldn’t have seen (and almost certainly not heard of) Hendrix before he used that Epiphone Casino on those songs, or maybe there were later recordings where he used it with a Hendrix feel in mind.

-According to Andy Babiuk’s quite thorough and authoritative Beatles Gear, McCartney actually bought an Epiphone Casino guitar around December 1964, almost two years before Hendrix became known in London.
+According to Andy Babiuk’s quite thorough and authoritative Beatles Gear (as well as the Revolver superdeluxe liner notes), McCartney actually bought an Epiphone Casino guitar around December 1964, almost two years before Hendrix became known in London.
 Paul’s account from a July 1990 issue of Guitar Player might well be the more accurate one of how he was inspired to get the instrument, noting that British blues-rock great John Mayall “used to play me a lot of records late at night.
 He was a kind of DJ type guy.
 You’d go back to his place and he’d sit you down, give you a drink, and say just check this out.
 He’d go over to his deck, and for hours he’d blast you with B.B.
 King, Eric Clapton…he was sort of showing me where all of Eric’s stuff was from.
 He gave me a little evening’s education in that.
 I was turned on after that, and I went and bought an Epiphone.”

 Page 105: “I’d say to the other guys, ‘Let’s use a library sound of an audience laughing when “the one and only Billy Shears” is introduced to sing “With a Little Help from My Friends”’.”
 This is fairly minor, but the sound of an audience laughing is heard after the first verse of the title track from Sgt.
 Pepper, much earlier in the song.
 Audience noise is heard at various points throughout the “Sgt.
 Pepper’s Lonely Hearts Club Band” track, but after the line referring to Billy Shears near the end, it’s more general chatter and screaming, not laughter.
 Of course to be picky, maybe Paul originally suggested laughter here, but they ended up using different audience noise instead.